 Derek’s bequest

-Keen runner Derek Walton kindly bequeathed more than £312,000 to Francis House in his Will.
+Keen runner Derek Walton left more then £312,000 to Francis House in his Will.

 Elderly man wearing a black top with his thumbs up stood on a running track.

 We are very grateful to be remembered in the hearts of so many people from across the north west who kindly leave us a gift in their Will.
-Among them Derek Walton deserves our special thanks.
+Whether it is a gift of £50, thousands or an entire estate, the trustees at Francis House put legacy money to work to improve the lives of the children and families who need our support.

-Born on the 18th July 1943, Derek was a keen runner and a long-standing member of the Altrincham & District Athletic Club (ADAC) and Northern Veterans.
+Born on the 18th July 1943, Derek was a long-standing member of the Altrincham & District Athletic Club (ADAC) and Northern Veterans.

-A former Altrincham Grammar School pupil, Derek worked in hospital finance and in his twenties he became hooked on running – regularly covering 90 miles a week.
-In 1966 he ran his first marathon before becoming the ADAC’s first male county champion when winning the Cheshire 20 mile title.
+A former Altrincham Grammar School pupil, Derek worked in hospital finance and in his 20s, he became hooked on running – regularly covering 90 miles a week.
+In 1966, he ran his first marathon before becoming the ADAC’s first male county champion when winning the Cheshire 20-mile title.

-As a veteran Derek went from strength to strength rarely suffering injury and ran his 100th marathon in 1995.
+As a veteran runner, Derek went from strength to strength, rarely suffering injury, and ran his 100th marathon in 1995.

 He was often quoted as saying ‘It’s better to wear out than rust out.’